SonyMTKDev/android_device_sony_pine/README.md

   - R0RTIZ2
   - PAUL (SODP)
   - jmpfbmx
+  - divis1969
+  - DhiraJMS
   - rote66
-  - All developer who develop the mt6735 platform
+  - All developers who develop the mt6735 platform

 -Now is for the test,dont use it

-- process:
+-process:
--WIFI fixed
+- WIFI fixed
+- Battery status